-Divers re-enter cave in Thailand to search for 13 cut off by floods
+Divers searching Thai cave for 12 boys cut off by floods for three days

 A mother reported that her son did not return from football training that day, setting off the search.

 Relatives of the missing boys and others performed a ritual on Tuesday morning calling for those who are missing.

 They played drums and gongs and two relatives held fishing nets as symbols to fish out lost spirits from the cave.

 Organiser Jiratat Kodyee said the ritual was a traditional way of showing support for the boys’ families.